In this article:

 - Hold the position for a few seconds, come up, and repeat the exercise.

 We thank Phoenix Rehab and Physiotec for the images.

 Proper treatment always depends on determining the correct cause of the pain.
-There are several things always to be mindful of and also to avoid that may help with sciatica.
+Here are some things always to be mindful of and to avoid that may help with sciatica.

 - Posture, posture, posture!
 The number one thing that you can do at home and in everyday life is maintaining good posture at all times, whether you are sitting, standing, or walking.

 - Take a walk every day, even a short one.
 The purpose of this is so that you do not allow yourself to become afraid of movement.
-That said, if your pain increases significantly during or after an activity, please stop.
+However, if your pain increases significantly during or after an activity, please stop.
 You are not ready for that activity.